 For websites that are resource-intense, it is always better to assign a dedicated application pool for that domain.
 Another aspect we check and fix the settings of application pool and site, such as enabling the relevant protocol.

 One of the key issues many fail to notice, is the user identity settings.
 We check the account settings and password of the identity and confirm that it is working fine.
 If mismatch noted, we would update the settings.

 However, in this specific scenario, the issue was due to inadequate permissions of the application to run, which caused the error.
 By reconfiguring the application pool to run with a higher privileged identity, we were able to resolve the issue.

 To avoid resource crunch leading to application crashes, we also optimized the IIS server and could see improvement in the capacity to handle connections with lesser CPU usage.

-At Bobcares, our 24/7 server specialists constantly monitor all the services in the server and proactively audit the server for any errors or corruption in them.
+At Bobcares, our 24/7 Web hosting technicians constantly monitor all the services in the server and proactively audit the server for any errors or corruption in them.